^

 Tablets and capsules

-• Their effectiveness often depends on the fullness of the stomach, on the quality of the digestive processes.
+• Their effectiveness often depends on the fullness of the stomach and the quality of digestive processes.

-• Their application is technically simple and painless.
+• Their use is technically simple and painless.

 Solutions (injections)

-• This form has the greatest bioavailability and creates the fastest concentration of antibiotic in the blood.
+• This form has the highest bioavailability and creates the fastest possible concentration of the antibiotic in the blood.

-• Execution of an injection can present some difficulties for the patient: the help of a medical specialist is required.
+• Performing an injection may present some difficulties for the patient himself: the assistance of a medical specialist is required.

 Candles